flyingsparx/CENode-explorer/README.md

 $ docker build -t my-cenode-explorer .
 ```

-And then you can run your own image using:
+And then you can run a container from your own image using:

 ```bash
 $ docker run -p 8080:3000 my-cenode-explorer